welvet/SillyTavern-MessageSummarize/README.md

 - ~~Ability to edit summaries.~~
 - Figure out how to limit the number of regular chat messages injected into the prompt so they can be replaced by the summaries.
 - support group chats
-- ~~add macro for max words to use in the summary prompt~~
+- ~~Add macro for max words to use in the summary prompt~~
 - Set the frequency at which automatic summarizations occur (every X messages)
-- Allow disabling extension in individual chats without giving it a profile.
+- ~~Allow disabling extension in individual chats without giving it a profile.~~
 - Maybe include a few previous messages (or summaries) in the summary prompt, and specify that it should only include NEW events?
 This could aid in consistency and avoid duplicate info.
 Might also have to opposite effect though.
 - Add a button to transfer all summaries marked for long-term memory into a lorebook entry